 99 Designs also has a few other features to assist you in designing for your brand.

 99 Designs Studio offers design insights from experts around the world

-You can also use 99 Designs Select, which handpicks a small team of few of the best designers to support your brand.
+You can also use 99 Designs Select, which handpicks a small team of a few of the best designers to support your brand.

-Scripted is the freelance portal distinctively tailored for your writing needs.
+Scripted is the freelance portal distinctively tailored to your writing needs.
 Whether you want to create SEO-friendly content to boost your website’s organic reach or curate email newsletters for your marketing needs, Scripted is the one-stop solution.

 After you have created your account here, you need to work in three phases:

 - Scrutinising phase: After creating an account, post your project on Scripted.
 Freelancers will propose their ideas for it.
 You can select the one or two that you like and go forward with them.

 - Waiting phase: You will receive the first draft of your work within a week.
 Be patient till then.

 - Editing phase: Now that you have your draft ready, go through it and request edits if needed.
 Scripted’s efficient review-and-approve system eases the revision phase.